Alen Deory

-Alen Deory (born 12 January 1996) is an Indian professional footballer who plays as a forward for ARA in the I-League 2nd Division and the India national team.
+Alen Deory (born 12 January 1996) is an Indian professional footballer who plays as a forward for United in the I-League 2 and the India national team.

 Career

 Early career

 Born in Guwahati, Assam, Deory belongs to Tiwa community (an indigenous Assamese community).
 He started his career when he joined the football program of the Sports Authority of India in Assam.
 He then joined the Tata Football Academy in 2011 but only stayed for three-months before traveling to Florida in the United States to join the IMG Academy after receiving an IMG-Reliance Scholarship.
 While at the IMG Academy, Alen was a part of the India IMG Academy team that defeated the United States women's senior team in a friendly match 4–0.

 After spending a couple years at the IMG Academy, Deory came back to India to join the AIFF Elite Academy Academy in Goa.
 While with the AIFF Academy, Deory, along with teammate Udanta Singh, took part in the Nike All Asia Camp where they were both selected to join the All-Star squad in Australia.